Tax-free cash protection on transfer - some common questions

 If tax-free cash is protected on transfer, will the same happen if they transfer again?

 Yes, if the block transfer conditions are met each time.
-If it was a wind-up transfer, tax-free cash protection would be maintained if all three conditions continued to be met.
-This means that a member could effectively transfer from S32 to S32 and continue to have protected tax-free cash indefinitely.
+If it is a wind-up transfer, tax-free cash protection will be maintained if all three conditions continued to be met (please see below).
+This means an individual could effectively transfer from Section 32 to Section 32 and continue to have protected tax-free cash indefinitely.

-No, it would have to be to a s.32.
+No, it would have to be to a Section 32.

-Yes, it would as long as both plans were part of the same scheme (most are).
+Yes, it would as long as both plans are part of the same scheme.
 Stakeholder and personal pension plans are usually separate schemes however, so if one was going to a stakeholder scheme and another to a personal pension plan with the same provider, this wouldn't satisfy the block transfer rules.